 WordPress CMS is a complete web hosting platform.
 Where one can completely take control over the content, design, structure, etc., these are some significant pros and cons:

 - A self-hosted platform provides complete control over the blog,

 - Easy to make changes in design, blog functionality by using Plugins and themes,

 - Support the Google updates, new features, for example, AMP pages.

 - Can track SEO of blog by using Plugins like Yoast SEO, Rank Math SEO, or All in One SEO plugin,

 Cons of WordPress

-- You have to invest some amount in starting a WordPress blog for WordPress hosting, Theme, and Plugins, etc.
+- You have to invest some amount in starting a WordPress blog for WordPress hosting, Theme, Plugins, etc.

 - Security of the WordPress website is your concern unless you’re on a WordPress Managed Hosting Plan.
 The managed plan can protect WordPress from external attacks, and if you install nulled themes or plugins, it will be your concern.